 OBJECTIVE To minimize fire, insect and disease occurrence across the forest landscape.
-INDICATOR Area (by ha) of forest killed by fire, insect and disease.
-TARGET Less than 500 disease.
-Less than 500 ha of forest killed by fire, insect and + 1000 ha 2020 Update There was no evidence or recorded data by NS Department of Lands & Forestry for total forest killed by fire, insect, or disease in 2020.
+INDICATOR OR Area (by ha) of forest killed by fire, insect and disease.
+TARGET Less than 500 ha of forest killed by fire, insect and disease.
+VARIANCE + 1000 ha 2021 Update There was no evidence or recorded data by NS Department of Natural Resources & Renewables for total forest killed by fire, insect, or disease in 2021.